 Even if you’ve had no interest in investing in cannabis stocks, you’ve probably heard of Canopy Growth Corps.; a company that began trading on the New York Stock Exchange back in May as CGC.
 Canopy is one of the biggest names in the Canadian cannabis industry with production capacity far exceeding any of its competitors.
 Canopy is so big, in fact, that its operations have extended well beyond the borders of Canada and show even further signs of growth through a massive deal with Constellation Brands beverage company.
 Many investors still regard Canopy as one of the best cannabis stocks despite the plunge following Canada’s legal sales last week.
-A lot of this confidence stems from distribution contracts the cannabis giant holds with a staggering 8 Canadian provinces.
+A lot of this confidence stems from distribution contracts the cannabis giant holds across the staggering Canadian provinces.

 Cronos Group’s Hard Times

 Cronos began trading on the NASDAQ under CRON in February and, in terms of operation size, trails Canopy considerably.
 However, it’s still a major name in the cannabis industry and its brand was further strengthened by a lofty contract with Cura Cannabis, a major provider of cannabis oil on a global scale.
-Cronos fell victim to the drop that seemed to hit pretty much every cannabis stock following the official sales of Canadian recreational marijuana and many analysts see it as a major risk.
+Cronos fell victim to the drop that seemed to hit pretty much all weed stocks following the official sales of Canadian recreational marijuana and many analysts see it as a major risk.
 However, it could also be an ideal time to buy low with the anticipation that, as the dust of Canada’s legalization settles, many more opportunities to sell high will occur.

 MedMen Bring the U.S. to Canada